dimasdwi-s/dimasdwi-s/README.md

 # Hi there 👋 , I'm Dimas!
-Just an ordinary person who love to learn anything.
+Just an ordinary person.
+I love reading, and also millions of people in this planet.
+I love learning, and also millions of people in this planet.
+So nothing special about me.

 <p>
     <img src="https://img.shields.io/badge/Text%20Editor-Visual%20Studio%20Code-blue?&logo=visual%20studio%20code&logoColor=blue" />